 How to Avoid Infection

 Although putzi fly larvae will eventually leave your body of their own accord, it's best to remove them as soon as possible.
-Once identified, the easiest way to treat a putzi fly sore is to cover the opening of the boil with Vaseline, effectively cutting off the larvae's air supply.
-The maggot will then come to the surface, and can be gently squeezed out using your thumbs (in much the same way that one might squeeze a blackhead or pimple).
-It is important to thoroughly disinfect and dress the resulting wound - and in extreme cases, antibiotics may be required to counteract infection.
+Once identified, the easiest way to treat a putzi fly sore is to cover the opening of the boil with Vaseline, effectively cutting off the larva's air supply.
+The maggot will then come to the surface and can be gently squeezed out using your thumbs (in much the same way that one might squeeze a blackhead or a pimple).
+It is important to thoroughly disinfect and dress the resulting wound.
+Do not incise the sore, or use forceps or tweezers to extract the larva as this may cause inflammation and secondary infection (especially if the maggot ruptures).
+If this happens, prescription antibiotics may be necessary.

 Often a patient will have multiple putzi fly infections.
 Since the larvae do not always hatch at the same time, be on the look out for further sores.